Miles Ahead: Charlie Parker Interviews

 MAHER: You know, in these small rooms, I guess, particularly in the higher register, everything compresses, it gets squeezed.

-Interview with Leonard Feather during Parker's Birdland gig, March 22-April 11, 1951.
-The interview was broadcast on the Voice of America's "Jazz Club USA," and appears on Philology Volume 9 (W 120) and Ember/Fat Boy FBB-901.
+Interview with Leonard Feather broadcast on the Voice of America's "Jazz Club USA."
+It appears on Philology Volume 9 (W 120) and Ember/Fat Boy FBB-901.

 FEATHER: Do you have any plans at the moment about any future engagement?